Constraints on the strength of first-order phase transition and its relation to nucleon mass: Hadronic EOS based on Parity doublet model

 The total thermodynamic potential of the hadronic matter in neutron stars is obtained by including the effects of leptons as

 where $\Omega_{e}$ is the thermodynamic potentials for electrons given by

 Finally, we have the pressure in hadronic matter as

-Using the explicit parameter sets determined in Ref.~\cite{Minamikawa:2020jfj}, with fitting to the pion decay constant and hadron masses, as well as to the normal nuclear matter properties, we can calculate the corresponding EOS in the hadronic phase for different choices of the chiral invariant mass $m_0$.
+Using the explicit parameter sets determined in Ref.~\cite{Minamikawa:2020jfj}, with fitting to the pion decay constant $f_\pi=93$ MeV and hadron masses, as well as to the normal nuclear matter properties (Saturation density $n_0=0.16$ fm$^{-3}$ , binding energy $B_0=16$ MeV, incompressibility $K_0 = 240$ MeV, and symmetry energy $S_0 = 31$ MeV), we can calculate the corresponding EOS in the hadronic phase for different choices of the chiral invariant mass $m_0$ as shown in Fig.~\ref{fig:EOS_compare}.
+The resulting EOS can be compared with the data-driven EOSs inferred from deep learning (edged by dotted red curves \cite{Fujimoto:2021zas}) and Bayesian (edged by blue dotted \cite{Raaijmakers:2021uju} and black dotted curves \cite{Ozel:2015fia,Bogdanov:2016nle}) analyses.
+For $m_0=500$ MeV, we find that the EOS becomes excessively stiff, falling outside the bounds of all data-driven analyses.
+Therefore, we restrict our investigation to the $m_0$ range larger than 600 MeV for this study.
+The resulting EOS from our PDM provides the low-density anchor for our unified NS EOS, which will be connected to higher densities as described in subsequent sections.